Taiyo Sentai Sun Vulcan

-Taiyo Sentai Sun Vulcan (戦隊サンバルカン, Taiyō Sentai San Barukan) is a Japanese television show and the fifth series in Toei Company's Super Sentai tokusatsu metaseries.
-It was broadcast from February 7, 1981, to January 30, 1982, replacing Denshi Sentai Denjiman and was replaced by Dai Sentai Goggle-V. The program first Super Sentai series to serve as a direct sequel to its previous series (Denshi Sentai Denjiman).
-It is also the first and only series in the franchise to have an all-male Super Sentai team and the first to have fewer than five members in the core team.
+Taiyo Sentai Sun Vulcan (戦隊サンバルカン, Taiyō Sentai San Barukan) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the fifth installment of Super Sentai.
+Directed by Koichi Takemoto, Yoshiaki Kobayashi, Takafumi Hattori, Shohei Tojo, Kimio Hirayama, Akira Kashima and Minoru Yamada, it stars Ryūsuke Kawasaki, Kinya Sugi, Asao Kobayashi, Shin Kishida, Yumi Nemoto, Takayuki Godai, Machiko Soga and Yukie Kagawa.
+It aired from February 7, 1981 to January 30, 1982, replacing Denshi Sentai Denjiman and was replaced by Dai Sentai Goggle-V. The program first Super Sentai series to serve as a direct sequel to its previous series (Denshi Sentai Denjiman).
+It is also the first and only series in the franchise to have an all-male Super Sentai team, as well as the first to have fewer than five members in the core team.
 Its international English title as listed by Toei Company is Sunvulcan.
-This is last entry in the Super Sentai tokusatsu metaseries to be produced in partnership with Marvel Comics and possess a Marvel copyright, despite no Marvel influence.

 Plot

 The threat of the Machine Empire Black Magma causes the United Nations to establish the Taiyo Sentai at a summit.
 From the UN's Guardians of World Peace's (GWP) air force, navy, and rangers, Commander Arashiyama assembles three specialists to become Sun Vulcan.
 When Black Magma learns of this, he attacks the GWP's base, but Sun Vulcan debuts in time to save it.
 Führer Hell Saturn prays to the Black Solar God and is rewarded with a revived Queen Hedrian, now a cyborg with a mechanical heart and a metallic afro.
-Black Magma multiple plots, even with Hedrian's aid, fails.
+Black Magma's multiple plots, even with Hedrian's aid, fails.
 Following the death of 01, Amazon Killer, (a Vader) arrives from space, destroying the Sun Vulcan Base.
 A new Vulcan Base is then built.

 The original Vul Eagle, Ryusuke Owashi, is replaced by a friend and master of the sword, Takayuki Hiba (who first appeared in episode 23).